 - Vitamins, minerals, and antioxidants boost the immune system and health

-- Food is specifically chosen to support digestion
+- Specifically chosen to support digestion

-5. Best Diet Dried Dog Food for Allergies – Rachael Ray Nutrish Review
+5. Best Diet Dried Dog Food for Allergies – Rachael Ray Nutrish

 The Rachael Ray Nutrish is regarded as the best diet dried dog food for allergies.
-Dogs experience allergies as well as humans, but dogs cannot talk, so it might be difficult to find out the foods that your pet is allergic to.
-The Rachael Ray food is designed to contain 6 simple ingredients, which are high-quality food content for your furry friend.
+Dogs experience allergies as well as humans, but dogs cannot talk, so it might be difficult to find out the brand that your pet is allergic to.
+The Rachael Ray is designed to contain 6 simple ingredients, which are high-quality food content for your furry friend.

 - Contains essential vitamins and minerals to boost immunity